December in your Desert Container Garden

 Happy December!

-As I sit down to write December’s post, I have a lot of thoughts and excitement in my head!
-As I continue to increase my semi-retirement, I think about what I want to do – for you – lovers of all things pots and for me – what retirement looks like.
+As I sit down to write December’s post, I think back over the year and continue to ponder about what I want to do – for you – lovers of all things pots and for me – what my growing retirement looks like.

 My fall online classes with the Tucson Botanical Gardens were a lot of fun meeting new folks and seeing past students and friends show up for my classes.
-I plan to have more classes next year – not as many live ones but enough to help new and experienced desert potted gardeners achieve what they want.
-I’m also working on my next book – one that won’t look like any gardening book I know of!
+I plan to have more classes next year – some revised and some new.

 I am glad you are here.
 There are several resources linked below so don’t miss any of them!